DavidVoellm/Neural_Network_Library/README.md

 # Neural Networks Library

 My idea of programming a library for Neural Networks started in 2021.
 I've began watching a lot of Youtube-Turorials about Machine Learning and programming in general.
-My experience before that had been Arduino, HTML/CSS/JS, LEGO-Mindstorms and Scratch, so to say the obvious, i was a bloody beginner.
+My experience before that had been Arduino, HTML/CSS/JS, LEGO-Mindstorms and Scratch, so to say the obvious, I was a bloody beginner.

 ## First Try Outs